xuc1998/PATPEM-SMC-Algorithm/README.md

 # PATPEM-SMC Algorithm – MATLAB Code

-This repository bundles the MATLAB code used in the PEM-SMC-AFP study:
+This repository bundles the MATLAB code used in the PATPEM-SMC study:

 - **PATPEM-SMC/** – tempered Sequential Monte Carlo algorithm with adaptive tempering, flexible move scheduling, and parallelism.